malthe/dobbin/src/dobbin/README.txt

 .. note:: There is no built-in conflict resolution in the persistent base class.

-In a new thread, we check out an object, make changes to it, then wait for a semaphore before we commit.
+In a new thread, we check out the root object, make changes to it, then wait for a semaphore before we commit.

 >>> from threading import Semaphore
 >>> flag = Semaphore()

 >>> def run():
+...     obj = db.root
+...     assert obj is not None
 ...     checkout(obj)
 ...     obj.name = 'Bob'
 ...     flag.acquire()